wsaqaf/mecodify/install.md

 - **smtp_user** The username required for SMTP authentication
 - **smtp_pw** The SMTP password required for authentication

+#### Cleanup-related
+Depending on how extensively you use the service, you may consider removing old cases that are no longer used to save disk space.
+Deleting cases would delete database entries as well as files associated with the deleted cases from your file system.
+The folder tmp is generally where the static files are saved for cases and they include files for logging (under 'tmp/log'), caching (under 'tmp/cache') and for experimental services such as network visualisation (under 'tmp/network') and for Kumu integration (under 'tmp/kumu').
+Removing the files from the 'tmp' folder manually can also be an option for 'tmp/log' for cases that have already had their data fetching process completed (not still ongoing).
+Removing the files from 'tmp/cache' would mean that every time a new view of the graph and tables is made, it would require fetching the data from the database again.
+Removing 'tmp/kumu' and 'tmp/network' files would cause broken file links for experimental network analysis services.
+Another option is to simply compress the tmp/kumu and tmp/network files for particular cases that you want to archive or don't want to do network visualisation for.
+Saving those compressed files elsewhere and decompressing them if you wish to access them at a later stage would save substantial space since compression will be effective given that those files are textual (not binary).

 #### Your own logo
 Mecodify comes with a default logo available at `./images/logo.png`.
 However, you can of course replace it with any logo you like provided that it is of a size that could fit the upper left corner (preferably 120x750 px or smaller).